 The Al and Bee Wagner Indigenous Student Transition Program

-Brandon University and the Indigenous Peoples’ Centre is proud to offer the first cohort of the Al and Bee Wagner Indigenous Student Transition Program online in the Fall of 2020.
-The program will focus on offering virtual transitioning support to Indigenous students starting their education at Brandon University under four pillars; academic, social, personal and cultural.
+Brandon University and the Indigenous Peoples’ Centre is proud to offer the second cohort of the Al and Bee Wagner Indigenous Student Transition Program in the fall of 2021.
+The program will focus on offering transitioning support to Indigenous students starting their education at Brandon University under four pillars; academic, social, personal and cultural.

 Students will have support from committed staff and mentors, including traditional knowledge keepers and Elders, as well as strong peer-group support.
 There will be a wide range of culturally appropriate supports and resources; students can take part in ceremonies.

-We will start with a small cohort of students so that they can benefit from personalized attention that is Brandon University’s hallmark.
-The cohort will meet online throughout the school year to get academic support through study groups, tutors, and the Academic Skills Centre.
+We will have a small cohort of students so that they can benefit from personalized attention that is Brandon University’s hallmark.
+The cohort will meet throughout the school year to get academic support through study groups, tutors, and the Academic Skills Centre.

-The cohort will have access to personal supports from student services counsellors and knowledge keepers.
-Students will have a weekly online one on one check in with the transition program coordinator.
-Virtual monthly social events will be held throughout the school year to bring students together to build friendships and support each other.
+The cohort will have access to personal supports from Student Services Counsellors and knowledge keepers.
+Students will have a weekly one on one check in with the Transition Program Coordinator.
+Monthly social events will be held throughout the school year to bring students together to build friendships and support each other.

 Students who remain in the program can become peer mentors and tutors to other Indigenous students and graduates can become ambassadors of the program and BU in the future.

-Students accepted into the Al and Bee Wagner Transition Program will take part in an extended online two week orientation from August 24th to September 4th 2020.
-During the first week of orientation students will learn how to navigate the campus and city.
+Students accepted into the Al and Bee Wagner Indigenous Student Transition Program will take part in an extended week long orientation at the end of August 2021.
+During orientation students will learn how to navigate the campus and city.
 We will focus on the essentials, some examples include; housing, medical, shopping, child care needs and using the online platforms.
-Some examples of what we will look at during the second week are: learning to learn, how to study, how to do research and how to write a paper.
+We will also look at: learning to learn, how to study, how to do research, and how to write a paper.
 Our orientation will help students build connections by experiencing a sense of belonging and inclusion.
-We will end the two week orientation with a social activity.
+We will end the orientation with a social activity.

-During the school year the students will be supported by the transition coordinator with an online weekly one on one check in with a reflection piece, weekly online study groups, and monthly virtual social activity.
+During the school year, the students will be supported by the transition coordinator with a weekly one on one check in, tutoring and study groups, and monthly social activities.

 Who can apply?

-Indigenous Students that have been accepted to Brandon University’s department of Business Administration, or the faculties of Health Studies and Science; or students who are undecided but have expressed an interest in entering one of the aforementioned programs.
+Canadian Indigenous Students that have been accepted to Brandon University’s Department of Business Administration, or the Faculties of Health Studies and Science; or students who are undecided but have expressed an interest in entering one of the aforementioned programs.
 There is no additional application fee for this transition program (students must still pay the application fee to the university).

-Application will be accepted July 1st to July 31st, 2020.
-Students selected into the program will be notified by August 10th, 2020.
-The two week orientation will begin August 24th, 2020.
+Applications will be accepted from May 1st to July 9th, 2021.
+Students selected into the program will be notified by July 30th, 2021.
+The orientation will begin August 23rd, 2021.